Asanoha Harmony Soy Sauce Dispenser

 Artisan Craftsmanship and Modern Design

-Made from high-quality porcelain, this soy sauce dispenser showcases the rich tradition of Japanese ceramics.
-Inspired by Arita-yaki and Kutani-yaki styles, it features a clean white base adorned with delicate, hand-painted geometric fan motifs in vibrant hues of red, yellow, green, and blue.
-The smooth, glossy finish reflects light beautifully, adding a touch of sophistication to any dining setting.
+Made from fine porcelain, this soy sauce dispenser showcases the dual influences of Arita-yaki and Kutani-yaki styles.
+It features a clean white base adorned with delicate, hand-painted geometric fan motifs in vibrant hues of red, yellow, green, and blue.
+Measuring approximately 6 inches tall and holding a generous 8 ounces, the smooth, glossy finish reflects light beautifully, adding sophistication to any dining setting.

-The rounded base, narrow neck, and soft dome-shaped lid create a balanced and ergonomic design that allows for effortless pouring.
+The rounded base, narrow neck, and soft, dome-shaped lid create a balanced, ergonomic design that allows effortless pouring.
 This thoughtful craftsmanship enhances your dining experience, ensuring that every drop of soy sauce or dressing is served with care and elegance.

 Function Meets Aesthetics

 Whether you're drizzling soy sauce over sushi, adding vinegar to a salad, or serving dressings at your next gathering, the Asanoha Harmony Soy Sauce Dispenser is your go-to solution.
-Its refined look doubles as a decorative piece, making it ideal for kitchen displays or dining tables.
+Its refined look also makes it a decorative piece, ideal for kitchen displays or dining tables.
 The cheerful, contemporary color palette effortlessly complements modern dining spaces, bridging traditional Japanese artistry with today's design sensibilities.

 Product Information